seletskiy/dotfiles/README.md

 `./bootstrap` brings system to consistent state.

-All changes that should be done on new branded fresh installed system are described in the end of `./bootstrap` script, so look at them, they are pretty descriptive by they own.
+All changes that should be done on new branded fresh installed system are described in `./profiles.txt` so look at them, they are pretty descriptive by they own.

 Assumed workflow is:

 * once on fresh installed system: `./bootstrap <profile>`;
 * every next time when update is needed: `./boostrap`;
+* every next time when full upgrade is needed: `./bootstrap <profile>` (it will also update AUR packages);
 * every next time when local configuration changed: `./dotfiles rejoin`;

 Agreements